 “They are violating the constitution.
 Venezuela has no authorities right now.
 President Chavez is sick, he hasn’t said a word in two months.
 He cannot govern,” said protester Maria Montero, a 56-year-old teacher.

-"We want impartial spokesmen to give us information about Chavez, real doctors, not politicians," added Maria Mendoza, 54, who works for state oil company PDVSA.
+“We want impartial spokesmen to give us information about Chavez, real doctors, not politicians,” added Maria Mendoza, 54, who works for state oil company PDVSA, at the opposition march.

 Should Chavez die or step down, a vote would be held within 30 days, probably pitting Maduro against opposition leader and state governor Henrique Capriles for leadership of a nation that holds the world’s biggest oil reserves.

 The stakes are also high for the region.
 Chavez has been the most strident Latin American critic of the United States and financed hefty aid programs for leftist governments from Cuba to Bolivia.

 Capriles, who lost to Chavez in last year’s presidential election, was on a private visit to the United States during the weekend, prompting accusations from the government that he was plotting and taking money from “fascist” factions there.